So, Seth Rogen says he'll still work with James Franco following allegations of sexual harassment

 When asked if he’d continue to work with Franco amid the allegations, the actor simply replied, “Yes.”

-The pair are frequent collaborators, having worked together on a slew of movies including This Is the End, Pineapple Express, The Interview and Sausage Party.
+The pair are frequent collaborators, having worked together on a slew of movies including This Is the End, Pineapple Express, The Interview and Sausage Party. false